Ranjinik-20/Applied-Data-Science-1/README.md

 # Applied-Data-Science-1
-In this repository, the course module works will be stored.
+In this repository, some exercises from the course module works will be stored.